How to open a fintech company in Lithuania

-The advantages of working in this country:
+The advantages of working in this country are the following:

 - There is no strict regulation;

-- Technical infrastructure is developed;
+- The technical infrastructure is developed;

 - It is possible to find clients in the EU without difficulties.

-Favorable conditions have been created in Lithuania for development of new start-ups.
+Favorable conditions have been created in Lithuania for the development of new start-ups.
 A non-resident can establish a company.
 The most common legal forms are individual enterprises and joint-stock open or closed companies.